Alexander Macomb (general): Command at the Battle of Plattsburgh

 He won acclaim during the War of 1812 as brigadier general in command of the Right Division of the Northern Army, responsible for defending the frontier of northern New York.
 At the Battle of Plattsburgh on September 11, 1814, with only 1,500 regular troops and some detachments of militia, he was opposed by a British force of 10,531 men under Lieutenant General Sir George Prevost.
 Macomb's heavily outnumbered troops fell back before the British columns in a series of encounters as Prevost advanced towards the American defensive works.
 In the weeks leading up to the battle, Macomb, knowing full well he would be greatly outnumbered, worked with his men to move trees and create fake roads; in order to obscure the genuine roads and lead the British into dead-end traps far from the three nearby American forts (a maneuver Macomb called abattis).
 The British attack was diffused by these efforts.
 The long, narrow lines of marching soldiers were unable to easily stop and about-face.
 They became entangled in the maze of false, narrow roads, where they became targets for an American ambush.

-The British were about to launch an assault on the American defenses when the news came through of the defeat of the British naval squadron on Lake Champlain.
+The British were about to launch an assault on the American defenses when the news came through of the defeat of the Royal Navy squadron on Lake Champlain.
 Prevost needed the British Lake Champlain squadron to supply his planned advance into Vermont.
 Without it, he had no choice but to abandon the expedition.
-The British invaders returned to Canada.
+Prevost and his forces returned to Canada.
 Macomb was showered with praise and styled "the Hero of Plattsburgh" by some in the American press.
 He was promoted to major general for his conduct at this battle, and received the formal thanks of Congress and a Congressional Gold Medal.